Skip to content

 Dear SAJAS contributors,

-Please note that the fourth issue of SAJAS volume 56 is now available online:
+Please note that the sixth issue of SAJAS volume 56 is now available online:

-Thank you to all the section editors and reviewers who were involved in getting these papers published!
+Thank you to all the section editors and reviewers who were involved in getting these papers published and I hope to see some of you at the SASAS congress!

 Kind regards,